ietf-scitt/charter/ietf-scitt-charter.md

 Introduction
 ============
 Over the years, rapid technological advancements have motivated organizations to implement efficient processes for supply chains (i.e., from design to manufacturing, logistics, and just-in-time delivery).
-While these improvements help organizations increase efficiency and swiftly bring innovations to market, the rapid increase in scale, size, and complexity of supply chains has led to more frequent and sophisticated supply chain attacks.
+While these improvements help organizations increase efficiency and swiftly bring innovations to market, the rapid increase in scale, size, and complexity of supply chains has led to more frequent and more sophisticated supply chain attacks.
 The traditional methods of safeguarding supply chains (e.g., pre- and post-audit methodologies) are no longer adequate.

 The Supply Chain Integrity, Transparency, and Trust (SCITT) work forms a set of interoperable building blocks that will allow implementers to build integrity and accountability into supply chain systems to help assure trustworthy operation.